imtiaz1710/SOLID-EXAMPLES/readme.md

     }
 ```

-In the above example we force Analogue priner to implement scan() and fax() functionality.
+In the above example, we force ``AnaloguePriner`` to implement ``scan() ``and ``fax()`` functionality.
 But they have no functionality like these.
 And we force every type of printer to implement the functinality that they don't have.
 We can create separate interface for each of the funcionality.
 The solution of the problem are given below:

 ```typescript
 interface IPrinter{